YourMJK/metacopy/README.md

   <output file>     The path to the output file or directory.

 RECURSIVE MODE OPTIONS:
   -r                Recursively copy contents of directory.
-Input and output
+Input and output need to be
-                    need to be directories.
+                    directories.
-  -i                Skip files when encountering errors instead of canceling
+  -s                Skip files when encountering errors instead of canceling.
+                    An error message is still printed to STDERR.
 Recursive mode only.
-  -v                Print relative paths of the files while they are copied.
+  -v                Print relative paths of successfully copied files to STDOUT.
                     Recursive mode only.

 METADATA OPTIONS: